The UCI 2017 Annual Report

 Among those in attendance were Sen. Vin Gopal, N.J.
 State Senator from the 11th District, Eric Houghtaling and Joann Downey, N.J.
 State Assemblypersons from the 11th District, Janet Tucci, Mayor of West Long Branch, N.J., and Rochelle Hendricks, N.J.
 State Superintendent of Higher Education.
 Board of Trustees Chair Michael Plodwick and former chair Henry Mercer assisted with the ceremonial ribbon-cutting.

 Read the full University news release or browse photos of the event and the School of Science improvements.

 UCI staff joined several hundred members of the public at New Jersey’s public meeting on the federal Outer Continental Shelf Oil and Gas Leasing Program in Hamilton on Feb.
 14. Representatives of the Bureau of Offshore Energy Management (BOEM) staged exhibits and answered questions at the event about the possibility of the government opening areas along the East Coast to offshore drilling.

 Members of the public could either submit comments at computer stations set up at the event or online.
 According to BOEM, approximately 1.7 million submissions were received.
-Many of these comments can be reviewed here.

 Per the direction of Secretary of the Interior Ryan Zinke, the government recently put 90 percent of federal waters on the table for potential oil and gas exploration and leasing.
 The government is currently reviewing the feedback it received during the public comment period that ended March 9, and is soon expected to release a draft map that narrows down the areas available for possible lease sales.
 That map will then be subject to a new 90-day period of public comment and adjusted based on the findings.
 The program to emerge would then be subject to final input from Congress and the president.